Jaxelr/Email/README.md

 ## Dependencies & Libraries

-This project depends on dotnetcore 3.1.
+This project depends on net 5.0.
 The following oss libraries are used on this repo as dependencies:

 - [Carter](https://github.com/CarterCommunity/Carter)
 - [Xunit](https://github.com/xunit/xunit)